Advent Awaits!

 I had prepared for our July “Adventure Awaits” trip for months, diligently planning our route and reserving campsites, booking boat trips and National Park entrance passes, preparing meals ahead, and finally, packing the trailer.
 The preparation and anticipation were nearly as exciting as the trip itself.

-Advent, however, invites us to prepare our hearts, broken or not, no matter our present circumstances – for Bethlehem.
+Advent invites us to prepare our hearts, broken or not, no matter our present circumstances – for Bethlehem.
 For Jesus.
 Advent opens the door – unveils the opportunity to look to Bethlehem.
 Because of Jesus.
-And with Advent comes Hope!
+And with this advent, comes Hope!

 Louis Giglio recently wrote,